nixnest/Awesome/README.md

   - [Example Item](#example-item)

 # Preamble

-## Purpose
-idk to keep people from posting this stuff in our discord.

 ## Adding to this list
 To add to this list, use the [example template](#example-item) provided, and add it to table of contents at the top.